Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	diffusivity = -32000.0
 	residualTol = 1.0e-6

 Both parameter files are identical, except for one important difference.
-If the user wants to restart the case from any given time, separate restart file names should be specified to the ``startFrom`` parameter.
+To restart the case from any given time, separate restart file names should be specified to the ``startFrom`` parameter.
 It is critical that the properties and time step size are identical for both ``.par`` files.
+Values are assigned in dimensionless form;
+density is set to unity, viscosity and diffusivity are set to :math:`1/\nu^*` and conductivity to Peclet number (-ve sign indicates that solver is run in dimensionless form).

 Note that given the large size of meshes, the ``preconditioner`` must be set to ``semg_amg``.
 This invokes the algebraic multigrid solver for pressure instead of the default ``XXT`` solver.